 IHSDM is a decision-support tool that provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
 Results of the IHSDM support decision making in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

-The IHSDM—which supports the Data-Driven Safety Analysis initiative that is part of Federal Highway Administration’s (FHWA's) Every Day Counts efforts—includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle), as well as an Economic Analyses Tool.
+The IHSDM—which supports the Federal Highway Administration's (FHWA's) Data-Driven Safety Analysis (DDSA) initiative—includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle), as well as an Economic Analyses Tool.
 This website summarizes the capabilities and applications of the IHSDM evaluation modules, and provides a library of the research reports documenting their development.

 Now Available: The IHSDM – HSM Predictive Method 2018 Release Update (version 14.1.0, March 2019)

 The IHSDM – HSM Predictive Method 2018 Release (version 14.0.0, September 2018) may be downloaded free of charge (visit www.ihsdm.org for details).
 User technical support is also available free of charge at IHSDM.Support@dot.gov and 202–493–3407.
-IHSDM-related training is offered by the FHWA Resource Center, through FHWA's Every Day Counts-4 (EDC-4) initiative and through the FHWA’s National Highway Institute.
+IHSDM-related training is offered by the FHWA Resource Center and through the FHWA’s National Highway Institute.
 Visit the IHSDM website for information about the IHSDM User Group and upcoming Events.

 Development of the IHSDM is coordinated with two related initiatives: the Highway Safety Manual, developed by the Transportation Research Board and published by the American Association of State Highway and Transportation Officials (AASHTO), and Safety Analyst, developed by FHWA and now available as AASHTOWare.